pghvlaans/sbotools/man/post-release/sbotools.1.md

 repositiory can also be fetched using **sbotool** if running as root.

 The default mirror depends on the running version of Slackware.
-Stable releases beyond Slackware 14.1 use the appropriate branch on
+Stable releases use the appropriate branch on
 <https://gitlab.com/SlackBuilds.org/slackbuilds/> and -current uses
 <https://github.com/Ponce/slackbuilds/> with the **current** branch.
-Slackware 14.0 and 14.1 have default rsync mirrors.

 To use an rsync mirror with \<rsync://slackbuilds.org/slackbuilds/\*/\>
 as the default, set **RSYNC_DEFAULT** to **TRUE**.
 The **REPO** setting